AntonTegnelov/agentic_problem_solver/docs/explanation/hierarchical_agents.md

 ## Conclusion

-The hierarchical agent system represents a significant advancement over the single-agent approach, enabling more effective handling of complex problems through specialized roles and structured delegation.
-This architecture provides a foundation for future enhancements in agent autonomy, collaboration, and problem-solving capabilities.
+The hierarchical agent system provides a structured approach to complex problem-solving through specialized roles and effective task delegation.
+The implementation balances asynchronous internal processing with synchronous interfaces, making it both powerful and easy to use in various contexts.